thearyadev/top500-aggregator/README.md

 ## Information
-The data for this is expected to be updated once every two weeks.
+The data for this is expected to be updated at the end of each season.
 This data is collected by taking screenshots and running analysis on them.
 Detailed below.

 This data only consists of the data readily available in the top 500 leaderboards,